landlab/landlab/docs/source/getting_started/teach_yourself_landlab.rst

 How to Model with Landlab
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Read the `Build-A-Model page in the User
+Read the :ref:`Build-A-Model page in the User
 Guide <build_a_model>`.

 Introduction to Components